 This year was different.
 Many small-scale tappers in the Midwest began tapping in January.
 In Grand Marais where Droulliard lives, “there was virtually no snow cover in the Superior Highlands along the North Shore of Lake Superior where the maple ridges are.
 We didn’t put snowshoes on once last winter — and that’s very unusual,” Drouillard said.
 “And because of unseasonably warm temperatures throughout last winter, the sap run was very unpredictable.”

 Maple production is intricately tied to the weather around the tree.
 In general, to collect maple sap, temperatures need to be freezing at night but above freezing during the day.
-The snow that falls at this time of year has even been called sugar snow for its link to maple sugaring; without it, regional treats like sugar on snow are more or less out of the question.
+The snow that falls at this time of year has even been called sugar snow for its link to maple sugaring; without it, regional treats like syrup on snow are more or less out of the question.

 This is why the shifting climate matters so much to the location of the sugar bush.
 Researcher Jay Wason at the University of Maine points out tree migration is often more complicated than people think and that many trees will not be able to swiftly migrate further north.
 For example, he said, “Sugar maple requires pretty rich soils with plenty of exchangeable calcium.
 We just don’t have that in many places … So we wouldn’t expect that species to move there easily.
 So, these soil constraints are definitely a factor.”